 What is Upper Cross Syndrome?

 Stop for a moment and study the picture above.
 Upper Cross Syndrome is involved in the upper part of the body above the diaphragm where the chest bone ends.
-Upper Cross Syndrome does not immediately involve the upper extremities such as your arm, forearm, and wrist but contributes to issues there which I will explain in a bit.
+This does not immediately involve the upper extremities such as your arm or wrist but contributes to issues there which I will explain in a bit.

 Upper Cross Syndrome happens over time as a result of ignored (intentionally or not), or partly-treated issues in that region.
-In order to understand Upper Cross Syndrome, you have to understand that in our body, when it comes to movement, we have 2 distinct types of muscles:
+In order to understand Upper Cross Syndrome, you have to understand that in our body, we have 2 distinct types of muscles:

 - The stabilizers are located in the torso and neck, which are designed to stabilize the neck and torso in movement.